ashwintitus14/college/InternetTechnologyNotes.md

     <input name = "thingsiliked" type = "checkbox" value = "Links">
 </label>
 ```
-* Radio button - Only 1 radio button can be selected at a time. - Radio buttons in a group have the dame name attributes and are distinguished by their different values.
+* Radio button - Only 1 radio button can be selected at a time. - Radio buttons in a group have the same name attributes and are distinguished by their different values.
 ```html
 <label>Search engine
     <input name = "how" type = "radio" value = "search engine" checked>